marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

 dropoutHandling
 ~~~~~~~~~~~~~~~~

 This parameter defines how dropouts should be handled.
 There is not much a software can do for participants who lose their connection to the experimental server (e.g. due to unstable internet), or close down their browser in the middle of an experimental session.
 Participants who dropped out by failing to respond within the set time will be directed to a screen displaying a :ref:`message <parameters__messages>` indicating that their task is over.

 LIONESS experiments automatically notice dropouts like these, and will de-register disconnected participants from the experiment.
-This allows the group mates of the participant dropping out to proceed with the experiment.
+Technically, upon dropout, the controller algorithm (activated with the script behind the heartbeat in the Control panel) reduces the variable 'currentGroupSize' with 1, for all the participants in the group of the participant who dropped out.
 From the parameter menu, you can choose from three options defining how to deal with the other group members.

 :terminate group: If one participant drops out, the other participants in their group will be led to a screen displaying a :ref:`message <parameters__messages>` indicating that one of the group mates has dropped out and that the session is over.
 When you choose this option, consider taking measures to compensate these group mates as they might expect to earn some more in the periods they will not be able to complete due to this dropout.